Loss Aversion Bias Triggers Buying Decisions

 - Time Limitations Can Trigger Action – Offering a significant discount for only a brief period is a classic use of the loss aversion bias.
 “Save 40% if You Order This Week!”
 “This Offer Expires Today.”
 Such messages speak directly to the unconscious brain and can trigger an immediate decision.There are endless variations on this theme you can use to stimulate the fear of losing an opportunity.

 - Limited Availability Is Another Effective Tool – Amazon uses this loss aversion trigger constantly.
 It displays the number of units available in stock prominently.
-Message like “Only 3 Left in Stock,” is a strong motivator for clicking the Add to Cart button.A message showing how many people are currently looking at an item can create a competitive rush to buy, as well.
+Messages like “Only 3 Left in Stock,” are a strong motivator for clicking the Add to Cart button.A message showing how many people are currently looking at an item can create a competitive rush to buy, as well.

 - Temporary Free Add-Ons Also Boost Sales – Free bonus items are a proven enticement for higher conversion.
 The impact is increased if there is a deadline to get the free item.The same time limitation can make other attractive offers, like rebates, more powerful.
 By triggering the fast-acting brain’s fear of missing an opportunity, you’ll boost sales.